Something New (Axwell & Ingrosso song)

 "Something New" is a song by Swedish dance music duo Axwell & Ingrosso.
-The song was released on 27 November 2014 (9 December worldwide) via digital download as the first single from their debut studio album More Than You Know, through Def Jam Recordings.
+The song was released on 27 November 2014 (9 December worldwide) via digital download as the first single from their debut EP titled X4, through Def Jam Recordings.
 In the US, "Something New" went to number one on the US Dance chart.
+The song later is included on the studio album More Than You Know.

 Background and release

 On 26 November, the song was first premiered through a commercial for the Beats by Dre Presents: #SoloSelfie ad campaign (in which the duo themselves also make a cameo appearance).
 The track was then published to iTunes a day later.
 "Something New" marks the duo's first official release under their joint moniker Axwell Λ Ingrosso.

 Music videos

 Two supporting videos were released for "Something New".
 The first one, a lyric video, was published to YouTube on 22 December 2014 through Axwell Λ Ingrosso's Vevo channel.
 The second video, the official video, was published on 11 February 2015.
 As of June 2016, the two videos have received over 30 million and 7 million views respectively.